Max Cleland: Georgia state politics

-Cleland served from 1971 to 1975 in the Georgia Senate, and became an advocate for affairs relating to veterans.
+Cleland served from 1971 to 1975 in the Georgia State Senate, and became an advocate for affairs relating to veterans.
 He was the administrator of the United States Veterans Administration under President Jimmy Carter from 1977 to 1981 (Carter himself was Governor of Georgia at the time Cleland was a member of the State Senate).
 He then served 14 years as Secretary of State of Georgia from 1982 to 1996, working closely with his future Senate colleague, Zell Miller.
 During this period, Cleland promoted a penny stock law in Georgia which would become the template for national regulations to curb stock manipulation abuses.
 In the 1992 Democratic presidential primaries, Cleland supported fellow Vietnam veteran Bob Kerrey.

 According to an interview featurette with Jon Voight on the DVD of Coming Home (1978), Cleland also served during this time as a consultant on the Academy Award-winning drama set in a VA hospital in 1968.

 In 1977, Cleland received the Samuel S. Beard Award for Greatest Public Service by an Individual 35 Years or Under, an award given out annually by Jefferson Awards.